wai12/bravo-kernel.github.io/source/_posts/2015-09-21-how-to-create-scheduled-tasks-for-powershell-on-windows-server-2012.md

 - start immediately (status ``Running``)
 - change to status ``Queued`` after it has completed
-- will be executed executed again every other 30 minutes
+- will be executed again every other 30 minutes